 Ukrainian officials have accused Russian forces of using old mobile radio telephones as a power source to electrocute prisoners during interrogations.

-The Kyiv Independent spotted a burned Soviet-era radio phone with an apparent wire protruding from its carcass on the floor of one of the first-floor rooms in Velykyi Burluk.
+The Kyiv Independent spotted a burned Soviet-era radio phone with an apparent wire protruding from its carcass on one of the first-floor rooms in Velykyi Burluk.

 "There was a moment when they said in Russian: "Serhii, your whole life is in your hands.
 We know where your parents live.
 Do you understand?"
 Chepurnyi said.

-Little did he know this first day would become his weekly routine for more than a month.
+Little did he know this first day would become his weekly routine for over a month.

 "They had a rotation there about once a week, and also every Sunday, there were similar interrogations, all the same: electric current, beatings," he said.

 "When they torture you with electricity, you feel no pain from beatings.
 You only wish your heart doesn't stop, and that's it," he added.